foursides/foursides.github.io/_posts/2011-07-13-the-paleo-revolution-100th-post.md

-# The Paleo Revolution - 100th Post @ Four Sides
+---
-- James McCullough
+layout: post
-- four_sides
+title: The Paleo Revolution - 100th Post @ Four Sides
-- paleo
+category: articles
-- 2011/07/13
+tags: [paleo, 4 hour body]

-- published
+---
 Almost one year to the day, I started blogging again.
 I had gone through several different versions of blogs trying to discover myself.
 There have been so many that I can't even remember all the addresses and whether the content is still alive on the sites or not.
 The one before this site, [Isolation](http://isolation.wordpress.com), is still alive.
 It is a dormant vegetable of a blog at this point though.
 Another, [Macbethproject](http://macbethproject.blogspot.com/) awaits me to find some time/energy/inspiration to finish it off.
 That is a project seven years in the making.
 Is this the year to finish it?
 Yet another was located at MSN Live Spaces, but I don't believe that site exists anymore.

 When I went to start this post, I realized that not only was it the one year anniversary of this blog, but this was also the 100th post that I will have written.
 That seems incredible to me, because I have gone several months without writing a word on this blog a few times now.
 Like all humans, this blog has survived the upheavals of my own life and continued to roll along to go with the flow.